 Google recently announced that it is transitioning from its Universal Analytics (UA) platform to the new Google Analytics 4 (GA4).
+UA will stop processing new data beginning July 1, 2023.
+All sites using UA will be impacted by this update and need to switch over to GA4.
 This is a big shift for the analytics space, and all website owners and CMOs need to know when, why, and how to make this change.
-So, let’s dive in and get you up to speed on what you need to do.
+So, let’s dive in and get you up to speed on what you need to do!

 Why Did Google Do This?

 Google made this change because they wanted to provide website owners with more accurate data about their visitors.
 With the new GA4 platform, users will be able to track user engagement more accurately across devices and platforms.
 Additionally, GA4 will give users better insights into how their visitors are interacting with their content through machine learning-based analysis of user behavior.
 In other words, GA4 is designed to help website owners better understand their customers so they can create a more personalized experience for them.

 The biggest difference between UA and GA4 is that the latter takes a more holistic approach to measuring user engagement.
 While UA tracked pageviews and other metrics like time on page and bounce rate, GA4 actually looks at how users interact with your content over time, including across different devices and platforms.
 It also uses machine learning algorithms to gain insights into how users are engaging with your content so you can tailor your strategy accordingly.

 Why Is It Important?